ivoyager/ivoyager-changelogs/README.md

 * Added class TableHelper (program_refs/table_helper.gd).
 Look here to understand the new imported table encoding.
 * Added static class Enums (static/enums.gd).
 Moved enums here that are shared among multiple classes.
 (Enums used only in one class and its own function signatures still reside in the class.)
 * Added Global signals: "about_to_exit", "about_to_quit".
-* Real World GMT time (from user system clock).
-The Planetarium starts in "real world time" and can be reset to this in the time controls.
+* Added Timekeeper function to get real World GMT time (from user system clock).
+The Planetarium starts in "real world time" and can be reset to this in the time control GUI.
 * Added 3 Global arrays for timekeeping (these supercede Global.time_array).
 You can grab and keep a reference to these in your class file header (e.g., var clock: Array = Global.clock):
    * Global.times = \[sim_time (SI seconds since J2000), engine_time (accumulated delta), UT1 days] (floats)
    * Global.date = \[year, month, day] (ints)